weshebert20/css-html-forms-lab/README.md

 ### Technical Requirements

-- Fill in the JS pseudo-code so that the form works
+- Fill in the JS pseudo-code so that the form works - **with jQuery!**
 - Style the form elements according to the descriptions in the CSS file so that it looks nice
 - On submit, the form should render the information from the form on the page